UnUniFi/moderators/seasons/0x3/moderators-list.md

 ## CryptaniC#0157

-This is just an example.
-Don't overwrite here.

 - Discord user name: `CryptaniC#0157`
 - UnUniFi address: `ununifi1pfkuyknmfhp4uhhd7tqr4yeqvs9qdttvfgfsfm`
 - MEE6 experience point at the start of this season: `13395`